All Master’s and Doctoral Applicants must submit:

 The application fee is $50 for each application and is non-refundable.
 Applications will not be processed until this fee is received or application fee waiver has been approved and delivered to the Office of Graduate Admissions.

-In a separate document, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
-Two page recommended maximum.
+For applicants to M.Ed. and Ed.S. programs: In a separate document, submit a brief statement indicating your immediate and long-range goals, relevant work history, academic honors/awards received, any teaching experience and/or research conducted/published that may be pertinent to your graduate program.
+Two-page recommended maximum.

-Leadership in Education Ph.D. - Candidates should submit a statement of no more than 1,500 words, which addresses the applicant's research interests and purpose for embarking on advanced graduate study.
+Leadership in Education Ph.D. and Research & Evaluation in Education Ph.D. - Candidates should submit a statement of no more than 1,500 words, that responds to two questions:

 Submit Supporting Documents

-You are required to submit three (3) letters of recommendation.
-You will be asked to provide (names and email addresses) referees during the application process and an automated request will be sent out after the completion of your application.
+Two (2) letters of recommendation are required for all programs EXCEPT Leadership in Education Ph.D and Research & Evaluation in Education Ph.D., which require three (3) letters.
+You will be asked to provide (names and email addresses) referees during the online application process and an automated request will be sent out after the completion of your application.
 Alternatively, you may use the graduate admissions recommendation form (pdf) to request letters of recommendations.